 How we’ll help you apply for residency:

-You must enter Bolivia on a Specific Purpose Visa if you will apply for residency.
+• You must enter Bolivia on a Specific Purpose Visa to apply for residency.
 Depending on your country of origin, you may need a visa to enter Bolivia.
 U.S. citizens DO need a visa to enter.
 If you plan to apply for residency you must not travel on a tourist visa.
 You will need to enter Bolivia on a Specific Purpose Visa (visa de objeto determinado).
-The Bolivian Consulate nearest you or VisaHQ.com can help you process your travel visa.
+The Bolivian consulate in your country can help you process your travel visa.
 Join our Bolivia visa forum if you have questions.